-- a.
-Moving freely about the school building, - b.
-Participation in co-curricular or inter/intrascholastic activities, - c.
-Attendance at a school-related social or sports activity, - d.
-Participation in a graduation ceremony, or - e.
-Transportation by school bus, or
+- Moving freely about the school building, - Participation in co-curricular or inter/intrascholastic activities, - Attendance at a school-related social or sports activity, - Participation in a graduation ceremony, or - Transportation by school bus, or any other privilege the Building Principal or designee determines may be appropriate and consistent with Policy 5600 and N.J.A.C.
+6A:16-7.1 et seq.

+Detention

-- f.
-Any other privilege the Building Principal or designee determines may be appropriate and consistent with Policy 5600 and N.J.A.C.
-6A:16-7.1 et seq. - 4.
-Detention - a.
-The pupil may be required to report before or after the school day to detention for a period of supervised study. - b.
-The pupil may be excused from detention only for an unavoidable commitment previously made; any such excused detention must be made up on another day. - 5.
-Grading
+The pupil may be required to report before or after the school day to detention for a period of supervised study.

+The pupil may be excused from detention only for an unavoidable commitment previously made; any such excused detention must be made up on another day.